George P. Fisher: Congressional service

 Fisher was elected as a Unionist from Delaware's at-large congressional district to the United States House of Representatives of the 37th United States Congress, serving from March 4, 1861, to March 3, 1863.
 He was an unsuccessful candidate for reelection in 1862 to the 38th United States Congress.
 Following his departure from Congress, he was a Colonel in the First Delaware Cavalry in 1863.

 Compensated emancipation proposal

 In Congress, Fisher supported Abraham Lincoln's compensated emancipation proposal, but failed to find someone in the Delaware General Assembly willing to introduce it.

 Federal judicial service

-Fisher was nominated by President Abraham Lincoln on March 10, 1863, to the Supreme Court of the District of Columbia (now the United States District Court for the District of Columbia), to a new Associate Justice seat authorized by 12 Stat.
+Fisher was nominated by President Abraham Lincoln on March 10, 1863, to the Supreme Court of the District of Columbia (now the United States District Court for the District of Columbia) to a new Associate Justice seat authorized by 12 Stat.
 762. He was confirmed by the United States Senate on March 11, 1863, and received his commission the same day.
-His service terminated on May 1, 1870, due to his resignation.
+His service ended on May 1, 1870, with his resignation.